Before Your Admission

 Planning for Surgery

-Once you have seen your surgeon and it has been decided that you are to have surgery at Mercy, staff at your surgeon's rooms will give you either a physical or electronic admission pack.
-This pack includes important information for you to read and a hospital admission form that you need to complete and send back to us before your surgery date.
+Once you have seen your surgeon and it has been decided that you are to have surgery at Mercy, staff at your surgeon's rooms will give you access to a Digital patient pathway.
+This pathway includes important information for you to read including a hospital admission form that you need to complete and send back to us as soon as possible using your mobile phone or computer.
+The pathway includes;

 If you require an interpreter this can be arranged by the Credentialed Specialist prior to your admission.
 Members of your whanau/family who may accompany you through your procedure are not generally the preferred option as an interpreter.